Fast simulation of quantum algorithms using circuit optimization: Compiler pass to optimize circuit simulation

-\textbf{\textit{Compiler pass to optimize circuit simulation --- }} From the benchmarks reported in Figure~\ref{fig:iqs-benchmarks}, it is clear that gates acting on global qubits takes much longer to simulate than gates on local qubits alone.
+From the benchmarks reported in Figure~\ref{fig:iqs-benchmarks}, it is clear that gates acting on global qubits take much longer to simulate than gates on local qubits alone.
 We propose a compiler pass that goes through an arbitrary quantum circuit and eliminates the communication overhead from most gates by adding qubit-reordering instructions.
 Communication is required to execute such instructions in IQS but, when they are chosen carefully, the overhead is reduced.
 As we quantify in the next section, even for unstructured circuits the simulation time is halved.

-The compiler pass is described as Algorithm~\ref{alg:compiler-pass} below.
-It assumes that the quantum circuits is provided in terms of a directed acyclic graph (DAG) in which each vertex corresponds to a quantum gate and each edge to a logical dependency: the target vertex (i.e. gate) of the edge must be performed after the source vertex.
+The compiler pass is described as Algorithm~\ref{alg:compiler-pass}.
+It assumes that the quantum circuit is provided in terms of a directed acyclic graph (DAG) in which each vertex corresponds to a quantum gate and each edge to a logical dependency: the target vertex (i.e. gate) of the edge must be performed after the source vertex.
 The DAG may or may not be created considering that quantum gates may commute, but in our case we include commutativity to eliminate unnecessary edges.
-While common \cite{Guerreschi2018, Lao2019a, Itoko2020}, this is not the only way to describe circuits as DAGs \cite{Sivarajah2020a}.
+While common \cite{Guerreschi2018, Lao2022_timing, Itoko2020}, this is not the only way to describe circuits as DAGs \cite{Sivarajah2020a}.
 In describing the compiler pass, we will use the terms gate and vertex interchangeably.

 The algorithm starts by scheduling all gates that act on local qubits only and do not have unresolved logical dependencies (lines 5:10).
 The latter condition corresponds to vertices without incoming edges.
 When it is not possible to schedule any further gate, the algorithm considers all possible qubit permutations obtained by exchanging one local and one global qubit according to the current qubit permutation $\sigma$ (lines 11:22).
 There are $m (n-m)\leq n^2/4$ permutations to consider.
 Each permutation is evaluated depending on the number of gates that it allows to simulate on local qubits, and the permutation with the highest count is recorded as $\tilde \sigma$ in line 18.
 The compiler add instruction \texttt{PermuteQubit}$(\tilde \sigma)$ if it removes communication from at least one gate, otherwise schedule the first gate without incoming edges even if it requires communication (lines 23:30).
 The algorithm iterates until all gates are scheduled.